-Welcome to the first Annual Report of Australia's Cooperative Research Centre for Solving Antimicrobial Resistance (AMR) in Agribusiness, Food and Environments (SAAFE).
-AMR is a serious global threat to water quality, food safety and security, and agriculture productivity, but it can be mitigated through sufficient investment, stewardship and collaboration.
+Welcome to the SAAFE CRC Annual Report Acknowledgment of Country SAAFE acknowledges the Traditional Custodians of the lands, seas and waters of this Country, and of all areas in which we live and work across Australia.
+We respect Aboriginal and Torres Strait Islander Peoples' deep cultural and spiritual relationship with this land and pay our respects to Elders past and present.
+We acknowledge the diversity of Aboriginal peoples and their knowledge systems.
+We recognise the concept of One Health (which highlights the integrated nature of human, animal, plant and environmental health) is not something new to Aboriginal peoples, and that embracing this knowledge and connection to Country is a vital step in the path to reconciliation.
+SAAFE is respectfully committed to a research program underpinned by the core value of Caring for Country.
+A message from The Hon, Karlene Maywald, SAAFE CRC Chair Welcome to the first Annual Report of Australia's Cooperative Research Centre for Solving Antimicrobial Resistance (AMR) in Agribusiness, Food and Environments (SAAFE).
+AMR is a serious global threat to water guality, food safety and security, and agriculture productivity, but it can be mitigated through sufficient investment, stewardship and collaboration.
 To tackle AMR, we will need to respond in collaborative and collective ways like the world has never seen before.
 Resistant disease affects humans, animals and plant health, and is a biosecurity and trade risk.
 AMR does not respect the boundaries in which policy makers live, so we must break free of the silos that prevent us from acting collectively in the interests of us all.
 Collaboration is what underpins SAAFE - a world first consortium that will invest more than \$150 million by 2033 into research to understand and mitigate AMR risks.
 I am inspired by the SAAFE team's and partners' ability to bring together a wealth of knowledge and highly skilled professionals with a common purpose - to develop and implement novel solutions to tackle AMR.
 After a busy and successful 12 months of establishing SAAFE, we are ready to embark on our ten-year journey to find solutions to AMR, an issue which, if not addressed, could wipe up to \$283 billion from the Australian economy by 2050.
 I am honoured to Chair the outstanding SAAFE Board of Directors.
 Dr Tony Peacock, John Merakovsky, Scott Ashby, Liz Reily and Julie Orr each possess a wealth of expertise, acumen and strategic insight, ensuring SAAFE's governance is of an exceptionally high standard.
 They will effectively guide SAAFE in our endeavour to find solutions to AMR.
 Our SAAFE research programs are led by renowned experts in their fields, supported and advised by the SAAFE Research Advisory Committee (RAC) of industry leaders.
 Our Independent Expert Advisory Committee (IEAC) comprises a distinguished and diverse group of international scientific experts who will review SAAFE's research programs and projects, as well as bring the global context to our work.
 Critically, SAAFE adopts a One Health approach to tackling AMR, recognising the intimate interconnectivity of human, animal, and environmental health.
 This holistic approach, and our role in facilitating collaboration between our partners will position SAAFE as a leader in the global fight against AMR.
 SAAFE looks forward to continuing to work with our partners to coordinate the AMR response for the Australian agribusiness, food and environmental sectors - and to protect human and animal health, food security and economic prosperity into the future.
-Avjaywald.

-The Hon.
-Karlene Maywald SAAFE CRC Chair SAAFE's first year of operations was a big one.
+Waywald The Hon.
+Karlene Maywald SAAFE CRC Chair A message from Alex Lloyd, SAAFE CRC Chief Executive Officer SAAFE's first year of operations was a big one.